Students from Underrepresented Populations Admissions Initiatives

 In general, law schools and the legal profession do not accurately reflect the racial and ethnic diversity in our country.
 Therefore, many law schools actively encourage African American, Latino, Asian, and Native American students, multicultural and students from disadvantaged backgrounds to apply.
 For qualifying students, application fee waivers may be available.
 In addition to this page, please be sure to view opportunities listed under News and Events and Internships and Summer Programs on the Law School Advising website.

 Discover Law.org is a campaign by the Law School Admission Council to encourage racially and ethnically diverse students to discover career opportunities in law and choose a path in undergraduate school to help them succeed.
 For more information about Discover Law’s initiatives click here.
 By registering with discoverlaw.org, students are eligible to apply for the Prelaw Undergraduate Scholars (PLUS) Program, targeted to members from populations underrepresented in the law school community during their first two years of college who wish to develop the skills required to succeed in law school.
 Last year, PLUS programs were held at various locations around the country.
 Information will be available in early January 2015.
+They publish a list of scholarship opportunities that are available for students from diverse racial and ethnic backgrounds.
+Please click here.

 The Council on Legal Education Opportunity, CLEO, is a nonprofit entity of the American Bar Association whose mission is to diversify the legal profession.
 CLEO helps minority, low-income and economically or educationally disadvantaged students prepare for and succeed in law school.
 CLEO has a number of services, LSAT prep course scholarships and programs available to serve students including: workshops and seminars specifically serving each of the four undergraduate classes; summer residential programs preparing graduating college seniors to be competitive law students; and a weekend seminar for college graduates that have been accepted into an ABA-accredited law school.
 Most of the programs are funded by the U.S. Dept. of Education at no cost to the participants.
 For more information, visit cleoscholars.com